 Important note: Residents with emotional support animals (ESA) and pets may not bring their animals to an evacuation shelter and must make other plans for the evacuation.
 ESAs and pets cannot be left in housing for any reason during a mandatory evacuation.
 Service dogs are permitted at the evacuation shelter.

-When RESIDENTS of either Miramar or Momentum Village do not have anywhere to go, the University will evacuate them to either Texas A&M International University in Laredo or to Palo Alto College in San Antonio (the University makes the decision on which campus to utilize).
-Residents evacuating with the university will travel by bus to the designated evacuation site.
+When RESIDENTS of either Miramar or Momentum Village do not have any options to leave the city, the University will evacuate them to either Texas A&M International University in Laredo or to Palo Alto College in San Antonio (the University makes the decision on which campus to utilize).
+Residents evacuating with the University will travel by bus to the designated evacuation site.
 Cars may not be driven to the evacuation site.
-Students will sleep in the campus gymnasium.
-Students must provide their own linens (pillow, blanket, sheets, towels), toiletries, medications, and other necessities.
+Residents will sleep in the campus gymnasium.
+Residents must provide their own linens (pillow, blanket, sheets, towels), toiletries, medications, and other necessities.
 They will be informed of what to specifically bring when an evacuation is announced.
 Residents may only bring 1 suitcase and 1 personal sized bag, such as a backpack.
 Meals are provided during the evacuation.

-During the evacuation, students are not allowed to temporarily leave the site for any reason.
-Students may check out of the evacuation site but will not be allowed to return.
+During the evacuation, residents are not allowed to temporarily leave the site for any reason.
+Residents may permanently check out of the evacuation site but will not be allowed to return.

 University employees will accompany the students.

-The students will not return to campus until University officials indicate it is safe to return.
+Residents will not return to campus until University Officials indicate it is safe to return.

 Additional details will be provided on the Islander Housing homepage in the event of an evacuation.
 Information will also be distributed through Islander email and Code Blue.

 The Atlantic Hurricane Season runs from June 1 thru November 30 each year, with August and September being peak times for the Gulf Coast.
 Of course, this covers most of the fall semester, so it's very important for new students to become familiar with hurricane preparation and develop an evacuation plan.